MahdiTouiser/storm-azure-modifications/README.md

 Click on "Load unpacked" and select the dist directory within your cloned repository.
 Activate the Extension:

-After loading, you should see your extension in the list on the chrome://extensions/ page.
+After loading, you should see the extension in the list on the chrome://extensions/ page.
 Make sure it is enabled.